The $W(E_6)$-invariant birational geometry of the moduli space of marked cubic surfaces: Introduction

 For an effective $\bQ$-divisor $D$ on $\oY$, let $\oY(D) = \Proj \bigoplus_{m \geq 0} H^0(\oY,mD)$ be the associated projective model (if it exists), where the sum is taken over $m$ sufficiently divisible so that $mD$ is a $\bZ$-divisor.
 We completely describe the $W(E_6)$-invariant birational models of $\oY$ appearing in the stable base locus decomposition of the $W(E_6)$-invariant effective cone of $\oY$.

 \begin{theorem}[{\cref{thm:models}}] Let $D$ be a $W(E_6)$-invariant effective $\bQ$-divisor on $\oY$. \begin{enumerate} \item If $D \in (B_{A_1}+3B_{A_2^3},B_{A_1}+B_{A_2^3})$, then $D$ is ample, and $\oY(D) = \oY$. \item If $D \in [B_{A_1}+3B_{A_2^3},B_{A_2^3})$, then $\oY(D)$ is the GIT moduli space $\oM$ of marked cubic surfaces.
-The morphism $\pi : \oY \to \oM$ is given by contracting the 40 $A_2^3$ divisors of $\oY$ to singular points, each locally isomorphic to the cone over the Segre embedding of $(\bP^1)^3$. \item If $D$ is a multiple of $B_{A_1}+B_{A_2^3}$, then $D$ is semi-ample and the morphism $\phi : \oY \to \oY(D) =: \oW$ associated to $\lvert mD \rvert$ for $m \gg 0$ is given by contracting each $2A_1$ surface $S \cong Bl_4\bP^2$ to a singular line via the strict transform of the linear system of conics on $\bP^2$ passing through the 4 blown up points. \item If $D \in (B_{A_1}+B_{A_2^3},B_{A_1}]$, then $\oY(D)$ is the $D$-flip $\oX$ of the small contraction $\phi : \oY \to \oW$ of part (3). \item If $D$ is a multiple of $B_{A_1}$ or $B_{A_2^3}$, then $\oY(D)$ is a point. \end{enumerate} \end{theorem}
+The morphism $\pi : \oY \to \oM$ is given by contracting the 40 $A_2^3$ divisors of $\oY$ to singular points, each locally isomorphic to the cone over the Segre embedding of $(\bP^1)^3$. \item If $D$ is a multiple of $B_{A_1}+B_{A_2^3}$, then $D$ is semi-ample and the morphism $\phi : \oY \to \oY(D) =: \oW$ associated to $\lvert mD \rvert$ for $m \gg 0$ is given by contracting each $2A_1$ surface $S \cong Bl_4\bP^2$ to a singular line via the strict transform of the linear system of conics on $\bP^2$ passing through the 4 blown up points. \item If $D \in (B_{A_1}+B_{A_2^3},B_{A_1})$, then $\oY(D)$ is the $D$-flip $\oX$ of the small contraction $\phi : \oY \to \oW$ of part (3). \item If $D$ is a multiple of $B_{A_1}$ or $B_{A_2^3}$, then $\oY(D)$ is a point. \end{enumerate} \end{theorem}

 In \cref{thm:models_intro}, the GIT moduli space $\oM$ of marked cubic surfaces is classically known; it is the natural $W(E_6)$-cover of the GIT moduli space of cubic surfaces induced by choosing a marking, see for instance \cite[Section 2]{dolgachevComplexBallUniformization2005}.
 The contraction $\pi : \oY \to \oM$ is explicitly constructed in Naruki's original work \cite{narukiCrossRatioVariety1982}.
+The space $\oM$ also has an interpretation as the K-moduli space of weighted marked cubic surfaces $(S,cB)$ with weight $0 < c < 1/9$, cf. \cite{zhaoCompactificationsModuliPezzo2023, schockModuliWeightedStable2023}, and as the Baily-Borel compactification of Allcock, Carlson, and Toledo's ball quotient model of the moduli space of marked cubic surfaces \cite{allcockComplexHyperbolicGeometry2002, gallardoGeometricInterpretationToroidal2021}.
+Similarly, the space $\oY$ has an intrepretation as the moduli space of KSBA weighted stable marked cubic surface $(S,cB)$, with weight $1/9 < c \leq 1/4$, as mentioned previously, see \cite{gallardoGeometricInterpretationToroidal2021, schockModuliWeightedStable2023}, and as the toroidal compactification of Allcock, Carlson, and Toledo's ball quotient model of the moduli space of marked cubic surfaces \cite{allcockComplexHyperbolicGeometry2002, gallardoGeometricInterpretationToroidal2021}.
 The other birational models in \cref{thm:models_intro} appear to be new.

 Our second moduli space of interest is the moduli space $\wY = \wY(E_6)$ of KSBA stable marked cubic surfaces \cite{hackingStablePairTropical2009}.
 The space $\wY$ is the blowup of $\oY$ along all intersections of $A_1$ divisors, in increasing order of dimension.
 The boundary of $\wY$ consists of 5 types of irreducible divisors, which we label by $a,b,a_2,a_3,a_4$.
 These are, respectively, the strict transforms of the $A_1$ and $A_2^3$ divisors, and the (strict transforms of the) exceptional divisors over the intersections of $2,3,4$ $A_1$ divisors.
 The moduli space $\wY$ also has 45 Eckardt divisors, parameterizing marked cubic surfaces with Eckardt points.
 We label the Eckardt divisors by type $e$, and we choose not to consider them as part of the boundary.
 We follow similar notation for strata of $\wY$ as for $\oY$.